 Truth.
 Fiction.
 Photography.
 Music.
 Rhyme.
 Opinion.
-In memory of Captain Lucas Smith, a great friend gone too soon.
-That pretty much sums up what this blog is about.
+Pretty much sums up what this blog is about.
 Hopefully, it will become your periodic escape to see what the “old salt” is writing about.

 My late “Dad” got me into boating when he married my mom as I was fresh into my teenage years.
 He had a lake house and a boat, and was eager to teach me “boating done right.”
 His boat of choice was a beautiful Borum mahogany runabout, powered by Evinrude.
 He bought my first pair of water skis and fishing rod.
 But most important, he loved my mom.
 Some would call him my “stepfather,” which is true – but he was much more than that.
 He was the kind of “dad” every child should have in their life.
 You will learn more about him later.

 Though my career was spent in destination marketing, I grew up with a great imagination that evolved into a love of writing.
 I wrote my first poem my freshman year of college – and realized writing poetry would never be my “day job.”
 The birth of our children led to putting more emotions on paper.
 While living in Raleigh, NC in the ’90s, I bought my first computer, and writing came easier.
 Thanks to a few good writing instructors, and the North Carolina Writers’ Network, writing became therapeutic.
 Writing my “great American novel” was interrupted by taking on a significant client that led to the “day job” requiring most of my time and creativity.
 The result was a multi-year “writer’s block,” as it pertained to fiction or poetry.
-Hopefully, retirement and the “writing room” of our new home is changing that!
+Hopefully, retirement, a “new to us” boat, and my new writing room will be changing that!